yuanqing/kontact/README.md

 #### kontact(form, cb)

-Listens to the `submit` event on the given `form`, and sends the user input via AJAX for validation.
+Listens to the `submit` event on the given `form`, and sends the user input for validation.

 1. `form` is a DOM element.
-The user input is sent to the URL specified in its `action` attribute.
+User input is sent to the URL specified in its `action` attribute.
 (In our example, `action` is `mail.php`.)

 2. Form validation results are returned via the `cb(err, data)` callback.
 The value of `err` may be one of:

   - `0` &mdash; No error in user input.
   - `array` &mdash; There was an error in the user input.
 Each element in the array corresponds to a form field where there had been an error.

+  `data` is an array containing the user input.

 ### &bull; [example/mail.php](https://github.com/yuanqing/kontact/blob/master/example/mail.php)